emilybache/Yatzy-Refactoring-Kata/README.md

  # Yatzy Refactoring Kata

 There is a [top code kata video](https://youtu.be/SvcJKNF_nRQ) explaining why you might want to try this refactoring kata.
-It is also used in my video [Unlock the Power of Refactoring in Everyday OO Design](https://youtu.be/sngRW3zPiiE).
+It is also used in my videos [Unlock the Power of Refactoring in Everyday OO Design](https://youtu.be/sngRW3zPiiE) and [Reduce Method Sprawl with Code Paragraphs](https://youtu.be/tPz1riXOrYk).

 If you like this Kata, you may be interested in [my books](https://leanpub.com/u/emilybache) and website [SammanCoaching.org](https://sammancoaching.org)